kugelrund/mesh_segmentation/README.md

 Now you can select an object in the 3D viewport, hit spacebar and search for "Segment Mesh".
 Clicking on that entry shows the addon in a popup.

 <img src="example-results/hand.png" alt="Hand">
+You can find more examples in the example-results folder.